joshuastephenson/tom_python_structured_data_classes/README.md

-# Structured Data Types in Python
+# Structured Data Classes in Python

 ## Why use any of these?

 - Compared to dicts, lists etc they add structure, readability
-- All hav the option to add type annontations
+- All have the option to add type annotations
 - They are quicker to create than normal classes and have 'quality by default'

 ## A Few of the Options